ccnmaastricht/NeuralSynchrony-FigureGround-Orientation/README.md

 Note that for reasons of reproducibility, the random seed is fixed in the `simulation.toml` config file.
 This ensures that the results of the simulations can be reproduced exactly.

 ## data
 This directory contains the data used in the project.
 The Snakemake workflow of the project automatically downloads CSV data files from Zenodo and places them in this directory.
-The data includes human psychophysics data on figure-ground segregation in texture stimuli.
+The data includes human psychophysics data on figure ground segregation in texture stimuli.

 Karimian, M., Mark, R., De Weerd, P., & Senden, M. (2024).
 Human Psychophysics Dataset on Figure Ground Segregation in Texture Stimuli [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.10817187